djinn-ci/djinn/docs/user/repos.md

 For this webhook to work you will need to add a `.djinn.yml` file to the root of the repository, or add a `.djinn` directory to the root of the repository containing the build manifests you wish to submit.
+Each YAML file in this directory must be suffixed with the `.yml` extension.